388 W. Clay

 The former Muskegon Chronicle lobby, this beautiful wood-paneled room has been restored to its original splendor.
 Containing multi-purpose furniture, the facility will primarily be used as a student study area but can accommodate public events.

-The rear stairwell leads to the Dr. Dale and Connie Nesbary Student Lounge, while the front stairwell leads to the Dr. Alan Steinman Student Lounge.
+The rear stairwell leads to the Dr. Dale and Connie Nesbary Student Lounge, on the second floor. while the front stairwell leads to the Dr. Alan Steinman Student Lounge.

 Room 210 – Alternative Energy Classroom (2,408 sq. ft.)

-This computer lab has 20 student stations for use with Quality Assurance, CAD, Technical Math and other classes.
-(Opening January 2018)
+This computer lab has 20 student stations for use with Machining, Quality Assurance, CAD, Technical Math and other classes.

 Room 212 – Electronics Lab (1,505 sq. ft.)